Battle Mountain, Nevada

 Battle Mountain is an unincorporated town in and the county seat of Lander County, Nevada, United States.
-The population was 3,635 at the 2010 census.
+The population was 3,705 at the 2020 census.
 Its primary economic base is gold mining and, to a lesser extent, legalized gambling.

 The town is located on Interstate 80 between Winnemucca and Elko.

 History

 The Battle Mountain area was home to the Northern Paiute and Shoshone peoples.
 The area was noted by fur trappers in the 1820s and '30s.
 It served as a waypoint for westward-bound travel on the Emigrant Trail along the Humboldt River by 1845.
-According to local legends, the name stems from confrontations between Native Americans and early settlers during the 1850s.
+According to local legend, the name stems from confrontations between Native Americans and early settlers during the 1850s.